Skip to content

 I -->|Yes| End

-Convergence is reached when the stack iself is not changing significantly anymore between iteration.
+Convergence is reached when the stack itself is not changing significantly anymore between iterations.
 Typically this happens within a few iterations.

 The ICCS algorithm relies on a few parameters that need to be adjusted by the user.
 This module provides functions to visualise the stack and individual seismograms (all at the same time), and to update the parameters based on visual inspection.